-In addition to providing essential nanofabrication capabilities for research on electronic and optoelectronic materials and devices, the facility is intended to facilitate the pursuit of research in emerging, interdisciplinary, and rapidly growing fields such as biomedical and biochemical devices, heterogeneous integrated devices and circuits, and sensor technology.
+In addition to providing essential nanofabrication capabilities for research on electronic and optoelectronic materials and devices, the facility facilitates the pursuit of research in emerging, interdisciplinary, and rapidly growing fields such as biomedical and biochemical devices, heterogeneous integrated devices and circuits, and sensor technology.

 Nano3 offers a variety of short courses which provide training for some of the basic micro and nanofabrication techniques possible in Nano3.
 These courses provide a starting point for users interested in accomplishing a variety of processing goals.